-Students report having very positive experiences in their psychology classes and psychology majors report being extremely satisfied with the quality and breadth of their instruction.
+Students report having very positive experiences in their classes, and graduating psychology majors report being extremely satisfied with the quality and breadth of their instruction.
 WSU psychology student have had next step success in graduate school in the discipline (with recent acceptances to graduate programs at Harvard, Michigan, Texas A&M, University of Kentucky, University of Utah, and Utah State University, among many others), related disciplines (Social Work, Education, Marriage and Family Studies, and Criminal Justice) and other professional schools (Medicine, Law, Business, and Pharmacy).
 Psychology students are hired in a wide range of employment positions and do so at rate above the employment rate for the state.

 Psychology faculty members are actively engaged in the discipline, the community, the university, and the department.
 Counted among them are a number award-winning teachers and researchers.
 They were early adopters and continue to be leaders of the university initiative for undergraduate research and community-based scholarship.
 They are also involved in a variety of interdisciplinary initiatives on campus, including Neuroscience, Linguistics, and Women’s Studies.
 The faculty members are excellent campus and community citizens serving in leadership positions both on campus and off.
-The recent reviews of the department by outside experts have been extremely positive and department members continue to aspire to become a model for the university and the discipline of innovative and effective undergraduate training in psychology.
+Regent reviews of 2006 and 2012 of the department by outside experts have been extremely positive and department members continue to aspire to become a model for the university and the discipline of innovative and effective undergraduate training in psychology.

 Dr. Eric Amsel